-La Rocca is known for the medieval monuments at the base of its gigantic granite mass.
-Climbing to the top of La Rocca can be quite difficult, but the views are astounding, and worth the exertion.
+La Rocca is known for the medieval monuments at the base of its large granite mass.
+Climbing to the top of La Rocca can be quite tricky, but the views are astounding, and worth the exertion.
 On your way to the top of the rock, there are two choices.
-You can head straight up to see the castle’s ruin, which is at the pinnacle, or you can head to the Temple of Diana, which is just a 20-minute trek.
+You can head straight up to see the castle’s ruin, which is at the pinnacle, or you can lead to the Temple of Diana, which is just a 20-minute trek.
 History says that this was once the site of the acropolis Cephaloedium, with a temple dedicated to Hercules on top.
-At the very top of La Rocca, you will see a number of medieval fortifications, and a former lookout tower which is, today, in ruins.
+At the very top of La Rocca, you will see some medieval fortifications and a former lookout tower which is, today, in ruins.
 The view from here includes the skyline of Palermo and the Aeolian Islands.

 Cefalu Duomo is a Roman Catholic church in Cefalu that is also known as The Cathedral-Basilica of Cefalu.
-It was built in 1131, in the Norman style of architecture.
+Built in 1131, in the Norman style of architecture.
 This is a simple, but beautiful, cathedral that encourages visitors.
 The cathedral’s interior is quite lovely.
 It features a mosaic apse and modern glass windows.
-The prophets and saints can be found along the side walls and there is a Norman baptismal font.
-The Duomo also features furnishings that were copied from the Byzantine style that was favoured by Constantine.
-The mosaics are actually quite famous, and you will understand why when you see them.
-There are also a number of restaurants around this area, too, to complete your day’s sightseeing.
+The prophets and saints founded along the side walls, and there is a Norman baptismal font.
+The Duomo also features furnishings copied from the Byzantine style that was favoured by Constantine.
+The mosaics are quite famous, and you will understand why when you see them.
+There are also some restaurants in this area, too, to complete your day’s sightseeing.

 Cefalu Coast Beaches